 Elmers have been around since 1947, and are a beloved brand across America and the world.
 Most often known for their school glues, Elmers also create a whole range of glue and adhesive products, including several PVA wood glues, which we’re going to have a look at today.

-Since 1947, Elmer’s have been creating adhesive products and have built up a great reputation as being a family friendly brand used in schools across North America.
+Since 1947, Elmer’s has been creating adhesive products and has built up a great reputation as being a family-friendly brand used in schools across North America.

-Elmer’s first carpenter’s glue was produced in 1953 and ever since then the company has been iterating on their design to create the best possible glue.
+Elmer’s first carpenter’s glue was produced in 1953 and ever since then, the company has been iterating on its design to create the best possible glue.

 Nowadays, Elmer’s produce two different versions of their wood glue:

 - Elmer’s Wood Glue

 - Elmer’s Wood Glue MAX

 What’s the difference between Elmer’s Wood Glue Versions?